-A super easy Vegan lentil stew to make, but also super tasty.
+A super easy Lentil Mushroom Stew to make, but also super tasty.
 A comforting bowl that will satisfy all appetites.

 To make it a more complete meal I like to serve this vegan lentil stew on mashed potatoes.
 The stew sauce soaks the mashed potatoes, it's a real treat.